COMPARE: LEARN WHAT SEPERATES JOG A DOG FROM THE REST OF THE PACK

 Speed Dial: This can be the difference between a dog loving a treadmill and hating it!
 Smooth, quick and precise speed adjustments can only be achieved with a high torque drive and a rheostat speed dial.
 One knob does it all allowing you to focus on the dog by not transitioning from one button to the next.
 Likewise, digital "push button" speed controls make learning difficult and clumsy for dogs.
 Not only do they "beep" (major issue with some dogs) with each incremental speed adjustment, the response time is poor.
 Pushing the down speed button numerous times in response to a stumbling dog does not work!
 Like adjusting the volume on a stereo, a turn dial is quicker and can be adjusted to a more precise level than with pre-set increments.
 With a dial you can also provide a smooth burst of speed that will gently transition a dog from a fast pace into a trot.
 See our FAQ page for more detailed information or watch this trade show demo (click here for demo).

-Four Roller Drive System: JOG A DOG models DC6 and DC7 utilize a proprietary four roller drive system to prevent running belt slippage or hesitation issues common with competing and conventional treadmills.
-This industry problem, known to be caused by foot-plant resistance, is a great concern because a dog in motion will apply twice as much resistance (two paws vs. one foot) to a moving belt as a typical human user.
-This problem is further compounded with treadmills having extended running lengths exceeding sixty inches.
-A longer treadmill will have more surface friction.
-Over time this friction between the running belt and the running deck beneath will increase resulting in poor, jerky performance.
+JOG A DOG models DC6 and DC7 utilize a four roller drive system to prevent belt slippage issues common with treadmills having deck lengths exceeding 60".
+Over time friction between the running belt and the running deck increases resulting in poor, jerky performance.
 The JOG A DOG proprietary four roller design eliminates running belt slippage by incorporating a vulcanized rubber lagged drive roller (to grip the interior running belt surface) and three additional tension rollers to create a, serpentine type, running belt system that will not slip.
-The result is a direct belt driven system that delivers unparalleled performance.
-Our treadmills provide smooth and consistent speed operation required to promote and bring forth a dog's natural gait.
+The result is a direct belt driven system that delivers unparalleled performance and smooth operation required to promote and bring forth a dog's natural gait.

 THE DIFFERENCES DO NOT END HERE !
 PLEASE READ ON